aquasecurity/microscanner/README.md

 ```
 $ docker run --rm -it aquasec/microscanner --register <email address>
 ```
-Or get a token by registering here https://microscanner.aquasec.com/signup
+Or get a token by registering on the link https://microscanner.aquasec.com/signup

 We'll send a token to the email address you specify.